fullstack-development/web3-roadmap/blockchains/ton/basics.md

  ### Fee
 * What types of fee are there in TON? how are they calculated?
-* What is Frozen contracts?
+* What is Frozen contract?